 PMI studied thousands of projects across various geographies to figure out what works and what does not, and put together these standards and practices.

-3rd edition was released in 2004, with some major changes as compared to previous edition.
+3rd edition was released in 2004, with some major changes as compared to the previous edition.
 4th edition was released in 2008.
-The latest, 5th edition is released in 2013.
+The 5th edition was released in 2013 and PMBOK 6th version on 26 March, 2018.

 What does PMBOK® contain?

-These are grouped into 5 Process Groups – they contain activities that appear to be happening on a chronological order.
-However, please bear in mind that depending on project dynamics any activity can occur at any point of time, in any sequence.
+These are grouped into 5 Process Groups – they contain activities that appear to be happening in chronological order.
+However, please bear in mind that depending on project dynamics any activity can occur at any point in time, in any sequence.

 - Monitoring & Controlling